HOW TO LIVE STREAM

 We cover most mobile devices (iOS and Android < network Apps included), as well as provide players & media centers that you can embed anywhere you would like.

 We have also release our sermon.net ROKU App.
-This will allow any Roku device (typically around $50) to pull in Live Streams and Archived content (no computer required… it connects directly to the internet via wifi or ethernet cable).
+This will allow any Roku device to pull in Live Streams and Archived content (no computer required… it connects directly to the internet via wifi or ethernet cable).

 Start as small as you need.
-We have Ministries that are using their lap top with a simple web cam and the WebRTC plugin to stream directly from their browser.
-Or they use free encoding software, such as OBS, to perform their live broadcasts.
+We have Ministries that are using a phone, tablets and a free streaming app.
+Or, lap top with a simple webcam and the WebRTC plugin to stream directly from their browser.
+Or they use free encoding software, such as OBS.

 We also service Ministries with fully equipped, multi-camera broadcast studios.
 The equipment will depend upon your budget.
-You can start (very) small and work your way up, if needed.
-We are here and happy to help!
+You can start (very) small and work your way up.
+We are here and always happy to help!

 CLICK HERE TO VIEW > EQUIPMENT SETUP ILLUSTRATIONS